 What are pesticides?

 Pesticides are chemical or biological agents used during the growing process of certain foods and are most commonly used for fruits and vegetables.
 Many production companies opt to use pesticides on their products as it helps to protect the items from insects, infections and weeds.
 Without the use of pesticide, a crop of vegetables may become infested with insects and therefore cannot be harvested and distributed to the population.
 There are many companies throughout the United States opting to use pesticides to protect their crops from any potential issues.
+Related Article: Senior Diet Recommendations In addition to fruits and vegetables, pesticides may be used in the production of:- Rice.

 - Wheat.